-Please refer to Appendix 6 to assess the need for nutritional support The multi-disciplinary team should discuss with medical staff the indication for enteral feeding via a PEG tube, in consultation with the PEG MDT at the local acute trust.
+Please refer to Appendix 6 to assess the need for nutritional support feeding via a PEG tube, in consultation with the PEG MDT at the local acute trust.
 The decision-making process and rationale must be fully documented in the clinical record electronic health record.